-The Japan Bowl[®] was first held as a local competition for high schools in the Washington DC area.
-Within a few years, high schools from other parts of the nation joined the competition in Washington, and it became the "National Japan Bowl."
+The Japan Bowl was first held in 1993 as a local competition for high schools in the Washington DC area.
+Within a few years, schools from other parts of the nation heard of the competition in Washington and joined.
+It then gained a new name -- the "National Japan Bowl."